 Hike down into the deep Barranco and all the way down to the coast where there will be a glass-bottom boat waiting there to take you back to the Los Gigantes port.
 On your trip back to Los Gigantes, you can watch the dolphins and whales as you travel past the massive cliffs of Los Gigantes (with their apt name of the Giants!).

-Finally, if you like what you see and want to find out about owning a home in the beautiful location, then get in touch with an established Los Gigantes estate agent who can help give you advice and provide an excellent selection of Los Gigantes properties for you to choose from.
+Finally, if you like what you see and want to find out about owning a home in the beautiful location, then get in touch with established local estate agents who can help give you advice and provide an excellent selection of Los Gigantes properties for you to choose from.